LavenderSheep/githubexplorer/readme.md

 * Maven 3.9.7

 ### Usage
-Run the app with Maven's `./mvnw spring-boot:run` command or build and run the jar
+Run the app with Maven's `./mvnw spring-boot:run` command or build and run the jar with `mvn clean package`

 The app accepts requests GET requests from the main page:
 * `http://localhost:8080`